TypeRocket/docs/v5/upgrade-guide-v1-to-v5.md

 You will need to extend the free system with Pro by requiring `typerocket/professional` with composer.
 Then you will need to publish the professional package after installing it with `composer`.
 The details on this process can be found in [the composer installation guide for v5](/docs/v5/install-via-composer/).

-*Note: For root installations the `typerocket.php` MU plugin is no longer needed and has been removed.*
+! **Note**: For root installations the `typerocket.php` MU plugin is no longer needed and has been removed.

 ### New Config Files